K123AsJ0k1/cloud-hpc-oss-mlops-platform/integration-setup.md

 ### Local

-To test the Submitter use the following:
+To access the Submitter use the following:

 ```
 cd cloud-hpc-oss-mlops-platform/applications/article/submitter/deployment/production